Leedstown Little Ladybirds Childminding - Victoria Shirlow

 - How we identify and support children's learning and development needs

 Some of our children attend duel settings, so we try to work closely with other childcare providers to assess each child's development, and ensure we are all working together to support the child.
 I complete termly trackers to highlight any additional support that is needed.
 I offer to attend health visitor appointments with the families, and provide additional resources to support children's needs.
 We try to attend any training that could specifically help us to support a child in our setting, and help identify help for our families.
-Myself and my husband work together with a maximum of six early years children during the day.
+Myself and my two assistantsawork together with a maximum of six early years children during the day.
 This allows us to work more closely with the child and observe their progress daily.

 - Links we have to other agencies